 |Counter Entropy House: house control panel projected on table surface and monitored by hand movements|

 The Para Eco-House by the Chinese Tongji University is a small compact volume protected by an outer lattice skin.
-The house is mainly made with bamboo, uses vacuum insulated panels (VIP) in the walls and has a mist spray system in the terrace.
-Possibly its most interesting feature is the Western outer wall, a web with different size openings filled with plants and solar cells.
-I couldn't work out the wall's efficiency but it looks great.
+The house is mainly made with bamboo, uses vacuum insulated panels (VIP) for the walls and has a mist spray system in the terrace.
+Possibly its most interesting feature is the Western outer wall: a web of differently-sized openings filled with plants and solar cells.

 |Para Eco-House West wall|